antonioortegajr/easy-client-side-PDF/README.md

  Typescript is used but NOT required for this example.
 It is just nice 😊.

  This example uses [Victory Charts](https://formidable.com/open-source/victory/docs/victory-pie) as the chart library.
+Other chart libraries should work in the same fasion.

 ## Requirements